algolia/docsearch/packages/website/docs/tips.md

 title: Tips for a good search
 ---

 DocSearch can work with almost any website, but we've found that some site structures yield more relevant results or faster indexing time.
-In this page we'll share some tips on how you can make the most out of DocSearch.
+On this page we'll share some tips on how to make the most out of DocSearch.

 ## Use a `sitemap.xml`